fabiocody/CodiglioniNicheliniIoT/README.md

 # CodiglioniNicheliniIoT
-Project for the 2019 IoT course
+Project for the 2019 IoT course.
-A.y 2018/2019

-Implementation of project proposal n°1: Waste management system
+Implementation of project proposal n°1: Waste management system.